logos-maker/ikiGUI/README.md

 ikigui_map // for making a tile map and hold it's settings.
 ```

-## Quick overview of all functions used in ikiGUI
+## Quick overview of functions used in ikiGUI
 ```
 ikigui_map_init()      // allocates memory and configures your tilemap. ikigui_map_free()      // release memory allocated with ikigui_init()